Every 25-Year-Old In America Should See This Chart

 Their example consists of three people who experience the same annual return on their retirement funds:

 Intuitively, it makes sense that Chris would end up with the most money.
-But the amount he has saved is astronomically larger than the amounts saved by Susan or Bill.
+But the amount he has saved is astronomically largely than the amounts saved by Susan or Bill.

 Interestingly, Susan, who saved for just 10 years, has more wealth than Bill, who saved for 30 years.